-It's important to teach children to budget and save, but how can you convince your child to budget their money for a rainy day when they can't plan beyond their next nap?
+It's important to teach your children to budget and save their money, but how can you convince your child to budget their money for a rainy day when they can't plan beyond their next nap?

 The Relationship Between Work and Money

 Do your children think money comes from an ATM?
-Or do you know someone with children who think that's where money comes from?
-It's not an unreasonable assumption for a young child to make if they have never had to work or if they have not witnessed firsthand the work their parents must do to earn the money they get from the ATM.
+Or do you know someone with children who think that's where their money comes from?
+It's not an unreasonable assumption for a young child to make if they have not witnessed firsthand the work their parents must do to earn the money they get from the ATM.

 Paying for chores is somewhat controversial.
 Some families believe children should be required to do chores for no additional compensation so they can contribute to their overall household.
 If this is your philosophy, then you might consider requiring your child to do a baseline level of chores — such as putting away their toys, setting the table, wiping down the table after dinner, etc. — as part of their contribution to the household.

 The Three Money Jars

 When your child asks for a toy, let them know that they must buy the toy with their own hard-earned money.
 Your child soon will figure out that the $1.50 they've earned this week means they'll have to do more work to buy a toy that costs $12.